 - ensuring everyone can be involved in decisions being made using data about them

-This has been co-designed by people and organisations that want to make the right decisions with data in Greater Manchester.
+Declaration for Responsible and Intelligent Data Practice – This has been co-designed by people and organisations that want to make the right decisions with data in Greater Manchester.

-This work explores the relationship between local political representation and control, and deprivation, alongside other political, social and cultural factors.
+Deprivation, political control and representation – exploring the relationship between local political representation and control, and deprivation, alongside other political, social and cultural factors.

-Developed from our Mapping Mobility work, the Lexicon of Experience addresses the inbuilt biases in technical systems that exclude the voices and experiences of marginalised people.
+The Lexicon of Experience – Developed from our Mapping Mobility work, the Lexicon of Experience addresses the inbuilt biases in technical systems that exclude the voices and experiences of marginalised people.
 This work looks at how we collectively experience urban spaces and aims to build a language for this so it can be used in urban planning.